 As liberal as we pride ourselves to be in Hong Kong, LGBTQ issues are still frowned upon by many, so we’re talking about why it’s hard coming out to Asian parents

 In Hong Kong, there are registered charities like Pink Season that do amazing advocacy work and run local events for the LGBTQ community, as well LGBTQ+ counselling services at RED DOOR and LGBTQ+ sexual wellness services at My Place.
 You can also easily look up LGBTQ movies and queer artists online.
 It’s 2021 and it seems that we’re all heading towards a more radical and inclusive world.
 Still, coming out to your Asian parents is immensely difficult for kids who are sexually fluid and/or gender non-conforming.
 Why is that?
 Are people just pretending to seem more accepting of LGBTQ subjects in the hopes of being seen as politically correct?

 Why is coming out to your Asian parents hard in Hong Kong?

 All hell breaks loose – is what first pops in my mind.
 Growing up in a household that is comparatively open-minded in the sense of an Asian household, I have had my fair share of tattoos and piercings since college years, yet I still haven’t been able to muster up the courage to blurt out: “Hey, I’m actually not straight.
 I like both girls and guys,” to my parents.

 In my household, we don’t talk about feelings, romantic relationships and sex-related topics.
 My mom might be a big fan of Mitch and Cameron on Modern Family, but I’ve heard her casually making fun of transgender people multiple times about how they wear inappropriate wigs and dress themselves “indecently”.
-I’ve also heard my 70-year-old grandma yelling at a lesbian couple on TV saying that they’re awfully disgusting (and I was standing next to her pondering if I’m awfully disgusting), and my dad thinking that dudes touching hands are, well, bizarre.
+I’ve also heard my 70-year-old grandma yelling at a lesbian couple on TV saying that they’re awfully disgusting (and I was standing next to her pondering if I’m awfully disgusting), and my dad thinks that dudes touching hands is, well, bizarre.
 They aren’t hostile towards LGBTQ people, but they’re always making jokes, as if non-straight/non cis-gender people are just clowns for the world to ridicule.